louis-tru/quark/docs/ENGINEERING_RULES.md

 variable necessarily has a guard; inspect final optimized output before relying on such an exception.
 The measurements and assembly are recorded in `THREAD_LOCAL_ASSEMBLY-cn.md`.

+## Runtime Lifecycle And Process Exit

+Thread, run-loop, platform, renderer, and process-static resource lifetimes must be coordinated explicitly.
+A request to stop is not the same as completed shutdown, and libc/static teardown must not overlap Qk-managed thread cleanup.

+### All Active Qk Process Exits Must Use abort_exit()

+`qk::abort_exit(exit_rc)` is the only supported active process-exit path for a running Qk application.
+Do not call `::exit()`/`std::exit()` directly, and do not let a platform system `main()` return while another thread is performing Qk shutdown.

+Qk must stop its managed worker/render threads before libc begins executing `atexit()` callbacks and destroying static objects.
+Starting libc teardown too early can destroy shared EGL, X11, renderer, run-loop, allocator, or other process-static state while a Qk thread still uses it.
+The resulting failure may appear later as a simple EGL call failure, `free(): corrupted unsorted chunks`, or an unrelated segmentation fault.

+The first `abort_exit()` caller owns shutdown.
+Repeated calls must not repeat the Qk cleanup or call libc `exit()` again. `is_exit()` means shutdown has started; it is not a completion barrier and does not authorize the platform `main()` to return.
+Platform entry points must remain alive until the shutdown owner terminates the process.

+An `atexit()` callback is diagnostic/fallback protection only.
+Because atexit callbacks and static destructors have registration-dependent ordering, it cannot make arbitrary direct calls to `exit()` safe.
+The diagnosed Linux failure sequence and runtime checks are recorded in `TROUBLESHOOTING.md` under "Process Exit: libc Teardown Races Qk Thread Shutdown".

+## Maintaining This Document

+Keep only project-wide, durable rules here:

+- Put current implementation status and temporary risks in `CURRENT_WORK.md`.
+- Put complete failure symptoms, misleading clues, root causes, and diagnostic commands in `TROUBLESHOOTING.md`.
+- Put backend and subsystem architecture in `RENDERING.md`, `VULKAN.md`,
+  `GPU_2D_ANTIALIASING.md`, or the matching topic document.
+- Put AI entry instructions and workspace procedure in `AGENTS.md`; repeat an AI rule here only when it represents a durable project collaboration policy.
+- Do not delete the reasoning behind a rule when reorganizing documentation.
+  Move the detail to the correct topic document and leave a concise invariant and link here.